Camp Gordon Johnston WWII Museum

 1873 Highway 98 West, Carrabelle, FL 32322 - United States

-Camp Gordon Johnston WWII Museum, currently located at 1873 Highway 98 West, Carrabelle, Florida, was established to honor and preserve the heritage of the men and women who trained at the camp during WWII.
+Camp Gordon Johnston WWII Museum, located at 1873 Highway 98 West, Carrabelle, Florida, was established to honor and preserve the heritage of the men and women who trained at the camp during WWII.
 Camp Gordon Johnston opened in 1942 in Carrabelle, FL for the sole purpose of training Infantry Divisions and their support units in amphibious operations by U. S. Army Engineer Special Brigades [ESB].
 This camp trained a quarter of a million men, closing in June of 1946.
 Three infantry divisions and two special brigades left here after receiving amphibious training to confront tyranny both in Europe and the Pacific.

-The Museum displays 4,000 square feet of history relating to the camp and the units that trained here and tells stories of those service men and women who were stationed here or locals residents who served in WWII.
+The Museum displays over 4,000 square feet of history relating to the camp and the units that trained here and tells stories of those service men and women who were stationed here or locals residents who served in WWII.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.